“Perfectionism is just fear in really good shoes”

 As another wonderful writer Rebecca Solnit, states so eloquently: “So many of us believe in perfection, which ruins everything else because the perfect is not only the enemy of the good, it’s also the enemy of the realistic, the possible, and the fun.”

 Researchers & psychologists, Paul Hewitt, Ph.D. and Gordon Flett, Ph.D., who have done over 20 years of studies correlating to this topic, believe that though perfectionism comes in different flavors, each is associated with a myriad of problems.
 Whilst some of these issues may be less severe than others, they argue that no form of perfectionism is completely problem-free.
 In fact, they have found that in most cases, it often leads to high tendency for depression, anxiety, eating disorders and a long list of other mental health problems.

 Now that we have become aware of the dark side (the true side) of perfectionism, what can we do to loosen its grip on our lives?
 And most importantly, on our self-worth?

 Let’s start with accepting that perfection do NOT exist and that it is simply unattainable.
 Then, make the commitment to truly believe it and act accordingly.
 Ditch the belief that we need to be great at everything we do in order to feel as if we are remotely good enough.
 Instead, focus on progress and strive for excellence.
 Above all, we need to be gentler to ourselves.
 Do keep in mind and accept that doing our very best may still bring forth flawed results – and that’s okay.

 Stop letting fear stifle your creativity and your ability to follow through on your ideas.
-Disappointments, mistakes and failures may never get easier but at the very least, you will have the satisfaction of knowing that you didn’t settle for being a mere spectator of your own life.
+Disappointments, mistakes, and failures may never get easier but at the very least, you will have the satisfaction of knowing that you didn’t settle for being a mere spectator of your own life.
 Keep choosing to be a warrior.
-Feel the fear and do whatever it is that you’ve set out to do anyways, each and every time.
+Feel the fear and do whatever it is that you’ve set out to do anyway, each and every time.